polca/premise/docs/extract.rst

 using the same ecoinvent version will no longer require this extraction step.

-If you wish to clear that cache folder, do:
+If you wish to clear that cache folder (database and *premise* additional inventories), do:

 .. code-block:: python